chembience/chembience/README.rst

 Overview
 --------

-**Chembience** is a `Docker <https://docs.docker.com/>`_ based platform intended for the rapid development of scientific web applications and microservices.
-It has been develop as component for the `InChI-Resolver <http://www.inchi-resolver.org/>`_ project (the alpha version of) the resolver is currently in the process of being migrated from a predecessor version of Chembience)
+**Chembience** is a `Docker <https://docs.docker.com/>`_ based platform intended for the fast development of scientific web applications and microservices.
+At its current development stage, Chembience supports two types of base application
-At its current (early) development stage, Chembience supports the quick deployment of `Python <https://www.python.org/>`_/`Django <https://www.djangoproject.com/>`_ based services and specifically includes `RDKit <http://www.rdkit.org/>`_ for building `chemoinformatics <https://en.wikipedia.org/wiki/Cheminformatics>`_-centric applications.
-The following schema gives an overview.
+containers: (1) a `Python <https://www.python.org/>`_/`Django <https://www.djangoproject.com/>`_/`Django REST framework <https://www.django-rest-framework.org/>`_
+-based container type which is specifically suited for the development of web-based applications, and (2) a Python shell-based container type which allows for the execution of script-based applications.
+Both base container types have pre-configured access to a Postgres databases system running in another Docker container.
+All containers including the database container have the `RDKit <http://www.rdkit.org/>`_  toolkit for building
+`chemoinformatics <https://en.wikipedia.org/wiki/Cheminformatics>`_-centric applications readily available (either as Python module or Postgres extension).
+The following schema provides an overview about Chembience.

 .. image:: docs/_images/chembience.png

-If launched, Chembience creates a Docker virtual network ("Chembience Sphere") on the Docker host system and starts up several
+On start-up, Chembience creates a Docker virtual network ("Chembience Sphere") on the host system where Docker is running and spins up the configured application containers which all connect to this network.
+Currently, this includes the application containers
-Docker containers which connect to this network.
-Currently, this includes a Postgres database container with RDKit extension readily available, a Nginx container which is configured as reverse proxy, and a basic application (App) container which provides a Django installation extended by the `Django REST framework <https://www.django-rest-framework.org/>`_ and RDKit on
+(optionally "App (1)" and/or "App (2)"), the "Database" container, and a "Proxy" container (Nginx) which acts as a reverse proxy.
-Python-level.
-The Django installation is set up to to establishes a connection to the database instance at the Postgres container and to link to the local Nginx web server instance inside the same App container (by uswgi).
-If the Nginx instance of the Proxy container discovers another container with Nginx running inside the Chembience Rope network, it automatically looks up the (sub) domain specification of this additional Nginx instance and makes it available to the outside of Chembience (which either might be localhost or any Web-accessible domain).
-This mechanism allows to easily bring up additional App containers or update or remove existing ones.
+The Django installation of the App (1) container is linked to a Nginx web server instance (by uswgi) local to its container.
+If the Nginx instance of the reverse proxy container discovers another container inside the Chembience Sphere network with a locally running Nginx instance, the reverse proxy automatically looks up the (sub) domain specification of the detected Nginx instance and makes it available to the outside of Chembience Sphere network (which either might be linked to localhost or any other Web-accessible domain).
+This mechanism allows for easily bringing up additional App containers or updating or removing existing ones.

-Build and deployment of Chembience are orchestrated by `docker-compose <https://docs.docker.com/compose/>`_.
-Any Docker images required for starting up Chembience are either available from `Docker hub <https://docs.docker.com/docker-hub/>`_ (either as official package releases, third-party images or images pre-build by me), or can be build locally on the user's host machine using Docker build.
+Creation and deployment of all Chembience containers is orchestrated by `docker-compose <https://docs.docker.com/compose/>`_.
+All Docker images required for starting up a Chembience container are either available from `Docker hub <https://docs.docker.com/docker-hub/>`_
+(either as official package releases, third-party images, or images pre-build by me), or can be build locally on the user's host machine using Docker (docker-compose) build.

 Current release version of the most important packages are: